 Much research has been done on these fish and their feeding strategies.
 In some parts of their range they mimic other fish and even swim with them to disguise themselves.
 In Tanzanian waters they do not appear to follow this strategy.
 Usually when they are seen they are milling around a meter to a meter and a half above a cleaning station usually with two adult Blue Streak cleaner wrasse on it.

 After sizing up a suitable unsuspecting target waiting to be cleaned they dart in and take a chunk out of it and head for cover.
 They are fairly difficult to approach closely and are fast swimmers that make sharp turns at regular intervals.
 They seldom swim in a straight line for long.
-They are usually seen solitary but on rare occasions several are seen together.
+They are usually seen solitary but on rare occasions several are seen together as seen below.

 The Piano Fangblenny occurs throughout the Indo-West Pacific, from the East African Coast across to Japan and south to New Zealand and is found mainly on coral reefs, always with a hiding place or hole close by.
 They are often seen in empty tube worm holes with just the head sticking out.